7e6i/SwimEventOptimization/README.md

 are files containing the raw data from each meet, modified for readability.

 ## Other Notes

+The folder code2 contains 11 separate files, each with their own implementation of model.
+Because I didn't have time to code in multiprocessing, each file was run concurrently on a large computer, each writing to their own json file.
+Use at your own risk but they should work.

 Though not useful in any conceivable way, the worst event order found so far (by randomly sampling from the input space) is 794 with the following order:

 ['500 Free', '200 Free', '50 Free', '100 Free', '400 FR', '200 FR', '200 MR', '100 Fly', '200 IM', '100 Back', '100 Breast', 'Diving']